Object NoteThis overgarment (

 Qamīṣ: (Possibly late Latin: Camisia – Linen Undergarment; Synonym: Kamiz), a traditional loose fitting long tunic or shirt worn by both men and women in South and Central Asia and the Arab world.
 Typically extending below the waist it is usually paired with a pair of trousers.

-) tunic with frontal neckline opening, worn by both sexes.
-Each Arab region has a different term for what is essentially a similar garment with various small differences., qandurah
+) tunic with frontal neckline opening.
+Each Arab region has a different term for what is essentially a similar garment with various small differences. , mqta’, thawb

 Tobe: (Arabic: thawb, Pl.
 Athwāb/thībān), can be pronounced thawb or thobe based on locale.
 The standard Arabic word for ‘fabric’ or ‘garment’.
 It can refer to a qamīs-like tunic worn by men and women in the Arabian Peninsula, Iraq, the southern and south-western ports and islands of Iran, and some countries in East and West Africa.
-More specifically, it can refer to the square-shaped Bedouin overgarment worn by women. ), a loose, short or long-sleeved, shirt like (qamis
+More specifically, it can refer to the square-shaped Bedouin overgarment worn by women. based on locale.
+The standard Arabic word for ‘fabric’ or ‘garment’.
+It can also refer to a qamīs-like tunic worn by men and women in the Arabian Peninsula, Iraq, the southern and south-western ports and islands of Iran, and some countries in East and West Africa.
+More specifically, it can refer to the square-shaped Bedouin overgarment worn by women in the Arabian Gulf region. or tobe

 Tobe: (Arabic: thawb, Pl.
 Athwāb/thībān), can be pronounced thawb or thobe based on locale.
 The standard Arabic word for ‘fabric’ or ‘garment’.
 It can refer to a qamīs-like tunic worn by men and women in the Arabian Peninsula, Iraq, the southern and south-western ports and islands of Iran, and some countries in East and West Africa.
 More specifically, it can refer to the square-shaped Bedouin overgarment worn by women. ) loose, short or long sleeved, shirt like (qamis